 How to choose between active and passive funds

-There are many differences between passive management funds and active management funds but one of the main ones is the cost to the investor: passive management funds have lower costs than active management funds.
+There are many differences between passively managed funds and actively managed funds but one of the main ones is the cost to the investor: passively managed funds have lower costs than actively managed funds.
 This lower cost does not imply that, with the same strategy, they offer a higher return.

 So that you can make a decision, let us tell you why this cost difference between the two management types exists:

-Passive management costs: these are low because passive management funds replicate indexes and, using different techniques, this form of management can be cheap for the fund manager.
-For an investor it would difficult to create a diversified portfolio like that of an index and still have the low costs of a passive management fund.
+Costs of passive management: these are low because passively managed funds replicate indexes and, using different techniques, this form of management can be inexpensive for the fund manager.
+For an investor it would be more difficult to create a diversified portfolio like that of an index and still have the low costs of a passively managed fund.

-Active management costs: active management funds try to beat their benchmark indexes, achieving a risk-adjusted long-term return, and to do this the managers must analyse the financial markets, build a vision of the future, bet actively against the indexes, etc., to try to anticipate the behaviour of the markets, exploit their inefficiencies and, thus, achieve a greater return.
+Costs of active management: actively managed funds try to beat their benchmark indexes, achieving a risk-adjusted long-term return, and to do this the managers must analyse the financial markets, build a vision of the future, bet actively against the indexes, etc., to try to anticipate the behaviour of the markets, exploit their inefficiencies and, thus, achieve a greater return.

 When comparing the results of some funds with others, keep in mind that:

 Passive management makes sense as a way to obtain the market beta (sensitivity to the movements in the benchmark index; for alternative, beta 1 means behaving like the indexes).